A WebAssembly interpreter

 threadsComplete (TOYWASM_ENABLE_WASM_THREADS)

-wasi_snapshot_preview1See the top comment in lib/wasi.c
+wasi_snapshot_preview1See the top comment in wasi.c

 wasi-threadsComplete (TOYWASM_ENABLE_WASI_THREADS)